Skills Center

 • Credit Equivalency with English available

-• CTE Dual Credit and Industry Certification available
+• Dual College Credit and Industry Certification available

 Career Pathway: Health & Human Services – This comprehensive course allows students to explore the world and work of teaching and the field of education.
 Through hands-on learning, students gain experience working in various educational settings and prepare for success in post-secondary teaching programs.
 Following successful completion of this course students may take the instructional assistant test which can lead to career opportunities in Seattle Public Schools including childcare, instructional assistant, teacher, principal, and school counselor.